otrv4/otrv4/otrv4.md

       * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is not set:

-          * Inform the user that an unreadable encrypted message was received.
-          * Reply with an Error Message with `ERROR_1`.
+          * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_1`.

       * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is
         set: